DIPAK99B/DIPAK99B/README.md

-- 👋 Hi, I’m @DIPAK99B
+- 👋 Hi, I’m Dipak Bansode
 - 👀 I’m interested in ...
 Gaming, Coding, Trading
-- 🌱 I’m currently learning ...
-MCA & python data sci
+- 🌱 I’m currently doing ...
+MCA
 - 💞️ I’m looking to collaborate on ...
-Data sci
+Data Analysis
-- 📫 How to reach me ...
+- 📫 How to reach me ... bansode.deepak1999@gmail.com

 <!---
 DIPAK99B/DIPAK99B is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.